 Landscape and climate

 Otago’s varied landscape includes the inland ranges and basins of Central Otago, the southern peaks of the Southern Alps, coastal lowlands, and the Catlins hill country.
-Central Otago has some of New Zealand’s highest and lowest temperatures, and lowest rainfall; coastal areas are cooler and wetter.
+Central Otago records some of New Zealand’s highest and lowest temperatures, and its lowest rainfall; coastal areas are cooler and wetter.

 The Otago settlement